 A few things which I liked about Xendpay:

-Bonus: If you sign up using this link, you will get £10 off whenever you transfer your first $100 (approx. £70).
+Bonus Tip: Take advantage of the Xendpay promo code and get £10 off whenever you transfer your first $100 (approx. £70).
 If you transfer your first £70, you will pay only £60 from your bank account – a flat discount of 14%.
 This means an extra Rs.
 1000 in your account on your first transfer with Xendpay.

-Banks would never give such offers!
+Banks never give such offers!

-Transferring money to India using Xendpay is quite straight-forward.
+Transferring money to India using Xendpay is quite straightforward.
 Just like shopping on Amazon!

 - Create an account on Xendpay and login to your profile.